Ted Bundy Seattle Locations

 The hotel where he worked as a bus boy

-In February of 1968, Bundy started working as a bus boy at the Seattle Olympic Hotel in Downtown Seattle.
+In February 1968, Bundy started working as a bus boy at the Seattle Olympic Hotel in Downtown Seattle.

 However, he was fired one month later for suspected thievery after items started going missing from the employee locker room.